okode/movies-microfrontends/ionic4-spa/README.md

 # Validating in Single SPA Playground

-Go to http://single-spa-playground.org/ and register new Application with the following configuration values:
+Run `npm run serve:single-spa` and g o to http://single-spa-playground.org/ and register new Application with the following configuration values:

 * Framework: Angular
 * Application Name: ionic4-spa